TakanariShimbo/open-super-whisper/README.md

 1. Select a language from the dropdown menu before recording or importing audio
 2. Choose "Auto-detect" to let Whisper identify the language automatically

+### Model Selection

+1. Select the Whisper model to use from the dropdown menu
+2. Different models offer different balances of accuracy and processing speed
+3. Your selected model will be remembered for future sessions

 ### Custom Vocabulary